 Following the prehearing conference, the director shall schedule the hearing and notify the respondent and complainant of the date, time, location, participants, and purpose of the hearing.
 The notices will include information about how to request accommodations or interpreters for any parties or witnesses.
 Any request for the presence of an emotional support animal or any other accommodation must be directed to Disability Support Services and approved as a reasonable accommodation in advance of the hearing.
+A person may bring a certified therapy animal with a handler to a hearing.
 The notice of hearing must be served on the respondent and complainant at least 7 business days prior to the hearing.
 The director may coordinate with the parties to facilitate scheduling, but is not required to do so.